MichaelYe48/cse15l-lab-reports/Week-2-Lab-Report.md

 ![Image](VScodedownload.png)

 * click the appropriate download link for your computer
+* follow the downloading steps given by your computer
 * go into your downloads and open the file

 ## Remotely Connecting